There is no safe and reliable way to completely stop your period once it has already started.

 - The period should start 2 to 3 days after finishing the course

-Taking Norethisterone to stop period
+Taking Norethisterone to stop periods

 If you forget to take a tablet, you can resume taking the prescribed dosage the next day or when your next dose is due.
 You must avoid taking two doses at once.
 You can read the patient information pamphlet within your treatment package for further details.